-On February 25, 2008, the Company sold to investors 7,500,000 shares of its common stock, 7,500,000 warrants to purchase shares of common stock exercisable at \$0.63.
+On February 25, 2008, the Company sold to investors 7,500,000 shares of its common stock, 7,500,000 warrants to purchase shares of common stock exercisable at \$0.70, and 3,000,000 warrants to purchase shares of common stock exercisable at \$0.63.
 In addition, the Company issued to a placement agent 206,250 warrants to purchase shares of common stock at \$0.70.
 The warrants were accounted for as freestanding derivative instruments in the consolidated balance sheet under the caption "Warrant Liabilities".
 These warrants were originally classified as a liability because the February 2006 warrants contain an anti-dilution provision in the event of a subsequent dilutive issuance and the potential number of shares issuable exceeded the Company's authorized shares prior to the Charter Amendment.
 Changes in fair value were recognized as either a gain or loss in the consolidated statement of operations under the caption "Gain/loss on change in fair value of warrant liabilities".
 In the second quarter of 2008 the warrants were reclassified to equity as a result of the Charter Amendment.
 The Charter Amendment authorization of the additional shares coupled with a provision in the February 2006 warrants limiting the number of shares that can be issued to holders of the February 2006 warrants ensures that sufficient shares are available for issuance upon exercise of these warrants, thereby enabling them to be reclassified from a liability to equity.
-Through May 21, 2008, these warrants were marked to market resulting in a reduction in warrant liabilities in the balance sheet and offsetting credit to change in fair value of \$2,160,000 was credited to additional paid-in capital in the balance sheet.
-On December 26, 2008 the 3,000,000 warrants exercisable at \$0.63 expired unexercise of this warrant shall be proportionately adjusted such that the aggregate exercise price of this warrant remains unchanged.
+Through May 21, 2008, these warrants were marked to market resulting in a reduction in warrant liabilities in the balance sheet and an offsetting credit to change in fair value of warrant liabilities in the statement of operations in the amount of \$356,000.
+The remaining fair value of \$2,160,000 was credited to additional paid-in capital in the balance sheet.
+On December 26, 2008 the 3,000,000 warrants exercisable at \$0.63 expired unexercised.
+If the Company pays a stock dividend or makes a distribution or combines shares of its common stock, then the number of shares issuable upon exercise of this warrant shall be proportionately adjusted such that the aggregate exercise price of this warrant remains unchanged.